kylescotshank/IntroToNCBIandBLAST/README.md

 ...confused by the sentence above regarding statistical significance and multiple testing?
 That's okay - statistics can be confusing.
 However, BLAST (and many algorithms like it) are inherently *statistical* by nature: they are making heurestic judgements based on probabilities that matches are true and not false positives.
 Gaining a deeper knowledge of statistics is crucial to a career in bioinformatics - or biology in general.
 Some good resources for learning are [here](http://chagall.med.cornell.edu/BioinfoCourse/PDFs/Lecture3/bioinformatics_tutorial.pdf) and [here](https://cran.r-project.org/doc/contrib/Seefeld_StatsRBio.pdf).

 ***

+##For what purposes would you use BLAST?

+The following are some example situations where one could use a BLAST search:

+  * Following the discovery of a previously unknown gene in the mouse, a researcher might perform a BLAST search of the human genome to see if humans carry a similar gene.
+  * A researcher may have been given a bit of DNA from an unknown species.
+By running a BLAST query, the researcher may be able to correctly identify the species (or find a homologous one). (**Note**: this is basically the plot of the first 50 pages of [Jurassic Park](https://en.wikipedia.org/wiki/Jurassic_Park_(novel))

+ We will offer two motivating examples of a BLAST search below.
+The first example will be on identifying a transgene with BLAST in a genetically modified organism.
+The second example will show how one can find novel and unexpected genomic information using BLAST.

+ ***